 Ubaldo Oppi’s Artist’s Wife with Portrait of Venice in the Background (1921) made me laugh out loud on account of Signora Oppi’s “don’t-give-me-that-again” expression.
 This is a wife who has been given the run around once too often and I love the fact Oppi captures that.
 You wonder how she felt about being represented so.
 Did it land Oppi in the dog house yet again?
 Or was she dazzled by the beauty of the painting in which she resembles a modern day Bronzino.
 The striking teal of her velvet, possibly Fortuny, gown matches the canal behind her and provides the perfect tonal contrast to the salmon brick campanile.
 Once again, the background is spare, but Oppi does a masterful job of conveying Venice with so very little.
 He doesn't forget the important details, paying careful attention to his wife’s jeweled rings, the elaborate lacing of her sleeves and the fringe of feathers on her cuffs.

 Bruno Croatto’s portraits are stop-you-in-your-tracks arresting.The austere and detailed Portrait of Rodolfo Fogolin (1932) presents the architect and friend of the painter on the terrace of his Roman villa with ruins in low horizon line beyond.
 In front of him lies an open volume of "I Quattro Libri dell'Architettura" by Andrea Palladio.
-Fagolin has an interesting face (he bears a striking resemblance to the Shah of Iran IMHO).
-It's oblong with soulful eyes, a large, slightly bulbous nose and thin, set lips bracketed by deep lines—that is .
-Clearly a man of style, he sports an eye-catching saffron colored jacket and a devil may care askew black bow tie against a blue shirt.
+Fagolin has an interesting face (he bears a striking resemblance to the Shah of Iran imho).
+It's oblong with soulful eyes, a large, slightly bulbous nose and thin, set lips bracketed by deep lines.
+Clearly a man of style, he sports an eye-catching saffron colored jacket and a devil-may-care, askew black bow tie against a blue shirt.
 He towers over his surroundings, Palladio, ancient Rome, a metaphor perhaps of Croatto’s very high opinion of him.

 Un "Adagio" de Schubert (1937) is a portrait of Croatto’s wife.
 He uses the conceit of painting her listening to music as a means to tell us something essential about her.
 Clearly, she is enraptured by Schubert’s music.
 She leans in towards it, her bird like fingers in black gloves stretch out to it, their shadows falling on the wall behind.
+Their expressive shapes provide a counterpoint to the ruffles of the white jabot at her throat.
 She is painted in profile.
 An atypical approach that is dramatic and maybe designed to show off her best features: those high cheek bones and perfect nose.
+Her hair is swept back, held in place by a tortoise shell headband, to further reveal her visage.
 A handsome woman, past youth, she is serious about music and serious about life and this is conveyed not only by what she is doing but also by the stripped-down composition and monochromatic palette that recalls a Whistler.

 Texture and hue are used to great effect.
 Alabaster skin and muscle, bone and sinew have a substance and quality that stands out against the other inanimate materials.
 Cagnaccio makes such interesting color choices: gray, rust, carmine and a mossy green.
-There are subtle "off colors" but have a depth and intensity that is just gorgeous.
-They set the tone for the work and also comprise what there is of the interior decoration: carpet, curtain, blanket, pillows.
+Subtle "off colors", they have a depth and intensity that is just gorgeous, which sets the tone for the work and also comprise what there is of the interior decoration: carpet, curtain, blanket, pillows.
 If we admire them today, just think how fresh, and even bizarre they would have looked when originally painted, when much of the domestic environments would still be in the grip of a heavy-handed 19th decorative aesthetic.

 Littering the floor are two champagne bottles and glasses, some cards and several cigarette butts, one with a cigarette-length ash suggesting it was dropped soon after being lit when its owner became, er, distracted.
 A lone dress shirt cuff complete with cufflink lies amid the disarray, suggesting abandon and haste during disrobing.
 Neatly placed on a cushion, a man’s homburg rests on a pair of white gloves.
 It’s all so studied and decorous as to be amusing.
 Still, it doesn’t detract from the visual power of the painting.
 Indeed, it provides the magic unreality of the realism.